BenRoss92/quiz/README.md

 As a quiz master,
 I want to ensure the player can't find the answer by inspecting the page
 so that tech-savvy players can't cheat.

-## Instructions

-Assume the questions and answers file has been 'provided' already and is stored locally (create this yourself in a format of your choice).

-## Notes

-Submission and verification of answers should be done with JavaScript to avoid unnecessary page loads.

-Read the bonus section below.
-You do not need to support this in your solution, but it's worth bearing in mind when you consider your design.

-## Bonus section

-How would you support different types of question?
-For example, some questions might:

-- have more than one possible answer e.g. Name a US state capital
-- require multiple answers - e.g. Name two of the six members of Monty Python.